SalomePlatform/adao/doc/en/ref_algorithm_NonLinearLeastSquares.rst

     Example : ``Xs = ADD.get("CurrentState")[:]``

+  IndexOfOptimum
+    *List of integers*.
+Each element is the iteration index of the optimum obtained at the current step the optimization algorithm.
+It is not necessarily the number of the last iteration.

+    Example : ``i = ADD.get("IndexOfOptimum")[-1]``

   Innovation
     *List of vectors*.
 Each element is an innovation vector, which is in static the difference between the optimal and the background, and in dynamic the evolution increment.

     Example : ``d = ADD.get("Innovation")[-1]``

+  InnovationAtCurrentState
+    *List of vectors*.
+Each element is an innovation vector at current state.

+    Example : ``ds = ADD.get("InnovationAtCurrentState")[-1]``

   OMA
     *List of vectors*.
 Each element is a vector of difference between the